5 Unusual Types of Animal Milk Around the World

 Yak Milk, Nepal and Tibet

-Among the more traditional delicacies are yak milk tea, made of boiled water with tea leaves which then mixed with milk, forming a rather fragrant flavor, a Tibetan staple desert known as yak milk cake, prepared from a mixture of yak butter and brown sugar, and Chhurpi, a ricotta-style cheese made of boiled milk, drained by being left hung in a cloth.
+Among the more traditional delicacies are yak milk tea, made from boiled water and tea leaves mixed with milk, forming a fragrant flavor; a Tibetan staple dessert known as yak milk cake, prepared from a mixture of yak butter and brown sugar; and chhurpi, a ricotta-style cheese made from boiled milk, drained by being left hanging in a cloth.
+Curiously, when a calf is born, yak milk is usually pink-tinted as it is slightly mixed with blood, becoming whiter as the calves grow up.

 A young girl milking a yak in Tibet